akashakara/akashakara/README.md

 ---

-I am a Cross-Platform App Developer and Artificial Intelligence enthusiast.
+I am a Cross-Platform App Developer and Machine Learning enthusiast.

  🔭 I’m planning for a Project **AI based HealthCare**.